clef/handbook/Operations Documents/Onboarding.md

 # The First Day

-A new employee’s first day is critical to making them feel welcome at Clef.
+A new employee’s first day is critical to making them feel welcome at Alegion.
 The goals of the first day are to help them get set up, situated, and comfortable with the team.
 It is the responsibility of the person who led their hiring process to make sure that happens.

 Some guidelines for the first day: